 Contained and uncontained intervertebral disc herniation

-There is an increasing reference to intervertebral disc herniations as contained (subligamentous) or uncontained.
-This is a rather nice and simple way to categorise disc herniations.
-A contained herniated disc is a herniated disc where the displaced portion is covered by the outer annulus fibres and/or the posterior longitudinal ligament.
-An uncontained herniated disc is a herniated disc where the displaced portion of the disc is not covered by the outer annulus fibres and/or the posterior longitudinal ligament.
+A contained herniated disc is a herniated disc where the displaced portion of disc material is covered by the outer annulus fibres or the posterior longitudinal ligament.
+An uncontained disc herniation is a herniated disc where the displaced part of the disc is not covered by the outer annulus fibres or the posterior longitudinal ligament.

 You may be interested in these articles on intervertebral discs our Balmain and Rozelle chiropractors have put together